BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 **Blow up ballon with "$80 billion" written on it**

 **Brian standing and speaking into the camera.
-Speaking with authenticity.**
+Speaking with authenticity.
+The whole script.**

 Does the institutional adoption of bitcoin by big players like blackstone, morgan stanley, Tesla, and paypal signal the new age of effortless money transfer or does it show that bitcoin has been corrupted by big money forces and become the evil is sought to cure?

-Maybe a better question is why is bitcoin's value going up when wider adoption makes the network worse?
-Is it speculation?

 **Showing off bitcoin in hand**